mitvis/saliency-cards/Integrated Gradients/integrated_gradients_saliency_card.md

 &#129000; **[Model Consistency](https://arxiv.org/pdf/2104.05824.pdf)**: Integrated gradients stayed more consistent in response to model distillation than vanilla gradients and SmoothGrad on the LSTM and QRNN models, but it was outperformed by SmoothGrad on a transformer model.
 Evaluated using models distilled via DistillBert applied to number and gender agreement tasks on the Syneval and Winobias datasets.

 &#129000; **[Model Weight Randomization](https://pubs.rsna.org/doi/10.1148/ryai.2021200267)**: At full model randomization, integrated gradients is almost as random as a random baseline.
+Evaluated on SIIM-ACR Pneumothorax and RSNA Pneumonia medical images.

 &#128997; **[Repeatability](https://pubs.rsna.org/doi/10.1148/ryai.2021200267)**: Integrated gradients for two random initializations of the same model are more dissimilar than they are similar.